DABANANAMAN120/infinite-craft-clone/README.md

 # OpenCraft

+NOTE: This is not my code, I just duplicated it so I could make a github.io page for it.
+All credit goes to bufferhead-code, the OP, whose project you can find [here](https://github.com/bufferhead-code/opencraft)
 OpenCraft is an open source implementation of the popular game InfiniteCraft.

 **You can learn more about how it works and how i made it [here](http://www.youtube.com/watch?v=aqrPOPq1kP0)**